openbabel/documentation/Command-line_tools/Rosetta.rst

 Unattempted tasks
 ~~~~~~~~~~~~~~~~~

-A number of the Chemical Toolkit Rosetta tasks can not be attempted as the :command:`obabel` tool does not (currently!) have the necessary functionality.
+A number of the Chemical Toolkit Rosetta tasks cannot be attempted as the :command:`obabel` tool does not (currently!) have the necessary functionality.
 These include the following:

 * Detect and report SMILES and SDF parsing errors
 * Ring counts in a SMILES file